mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## When?

-I'm in the process of replanning this trip for post summer 2025, when the temperature drops into the 20's in the south
+I'm in the process of replanning this trip for post summer 2025, when the temperature drops into the 20's in the south.
+I've added some average annual temp charts for the north, middle & south of Spain.
+I'd recommend we run this trip during September, based on the temps being decent across the country.

 ## Where?